Rmcgui/e-commerce-website/README.md

 ## 📞 Support

-For questions or issues, please refer to the Nuxt 3 documentation or create an issue in your repository.
+For questions or issues, please refer to the Nuxt 3 documentation or create an issue in repository.

----

-**Happy Coding! 🎉**